Dmitri-Sintsov/django-jinja-knockout/QUICKSTART.rst

 ----------------------
 See `forms`_ for the detailed explanation.

-* ``BootstrapModelForm`` - Form with field classes stylized for Bootstrap 3.
+* ``BootstrapModelForm`` - Form with field classes stylized for Bootstrap.
 Since version 0.4.0 it also always has ``request`` attribute for convenience to be used in ``clean()`` method and so on.
 * ``DisplayModelMetaclass`` - Metaclass used to create read-only "forms", to display models as html tables.
 * ``WidgetInstancesMixin`` - Provides model instances bound to ``ModelForm`` in field widgets.
 It helps to make custom